accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1.1/notes-de-revision.md

 #### 7.3

-The testing methodology of [test 7.3.1](/en/raweb1.1/criteres.html#test-7-3-1) has been modified in accordance with the modification of the glossary entry [Accessible and operable by keyboard and any pointing device](glossaire.html##accessible-and-operable-by-keyboard-and-any-pointing-device), so as not to restrict keyboard activation to the <kbd>Enter</kbd> key alone.
+The testing methodology of [test 7.3.1](/en/raweb1.1/criteres.html#test-7-3-1) has been modified in accordance with the modification of the glossary entry [accessible and operable by keyboard and any pointing device](glossaire.html##accessible-and-operable-by-keyboard-and-any-pointing-device), so as not to restrict keyboard activation to the <kbd>Enter</kbd> key alone.

 ##### In RAWeb&nbsp;1